poplus/home-poplus/about.md

 Or... is it?
 When you look carefully, you see that, no matter how different they are, all parliaments consist of many of the same elements:

-People hold positions (eg the Minister of Education or a member of Congress) Each person is usually the member of a party or holds some affiliation Each person can make speeches about topics and vote on bills People are often related to a jurisdiction or constituency that has boundaries
++ _People_ hold _positions_ (eg the Minister of Education or a Member of Congress)
++ Each _person_ is usually the member of a _party_ or holds some affiliation
++ Each _person_ can make _speeches_ about topics and _vote_ on bills
++ _People_ are often related to a _jurisdiction_ or _constituency_ that has boundaries

 Now it might seem easy enough to create a database of people, and cross-reference it with a database of positions, but in fact, it's harder than you'd think.

-Politicians sometimes change party
++ Politicians sometimes change party
-They often change position
++ They often change position
-Sometimes they change their names - most commonly this happens when a woman gets married Inconveniently, they sometimes die
++ Sometimes they change their names - most commonly this happens when a woman gets married
++ They die and are replaced with a different politician

 In each case it’s not enough to simply update your database — you need to accurately display the correct historic version when showing what they did in the past.
 And these are just some of the predictable issues.
 Invariably, there are always unpredictable ones, too, which can cause headaches when they first arise months or even years after your site launches.